Cutaneous paraneoplastic syndromes (overview) L83.x

 This section has been translated automatically.

 The classification proposed here avoids the division into "obligate" and "facultative".
-On the one hand, it is made according to the important clinical valence, namely the degree of probability with which a clinical symptom can be classified as paraneoplastic.
+On the one hand, it is based on the important clinical significance, namely the degree of probability with which a clinical symptom can be classified as paraneoplastic.

 • Paraneoplastic probability = high association(h)